ginopalazzo/ginopalazzo.github.io/_posts/2018-02-12-spanish-median-rental-room-prices.markdown

 ## Data
 There is a mayor digital player in the Spanish room sharing advertising marke, [idealista.com](https://www.idealista.com), and lots of secundary players like [Badi](https://badiapp.com/), [milanuncios](https://www.milanuncios.com/pisos-compartidos/), [spotahome](https://www.spotahome.com/es/alquiler/madrid/habitaciones-amuebladas)...

-I've extracted the data from idealista because I've already made a scrapper for this webpage (I'll upload it to github when I clean it a little ;)).
+I've extracted the data from idealista because I've already made a scrapper for this webpage (I'll opensource it very soon ;)).

-I took a snapshot of Idealista room renting market for Spain in random day in february.
+I took a snapshot of Idealista room renting market for Spain on a random day in february.
 I use, like I have done in [Madrid Neighborhood monthly parking]({{ site.baseurl }}{% post_url 2018-02-02-madrid-neighborhood-monthly-parking %}) post, [Scrapy (for scraping) and Django (for handy queries) python frameworks]({{ site.baseurl }}{% post_url 2017-12-01-django-scrapy %}).

 I used pandas library to clean the data in a DataFrame format, grouping by province and municipality  code to calculate the median.
-Also add the official geocode `m_code` for each municipality so it could be compatible with the [Spanish National Stadistical Institute (INE)](http://www.ine.es/) municipality code: `m_code = int(province) + munic`
+I also added the official geocode `m_code` for each municipality so it could be compatible with the [Spanish National Stadistical Institute (INE)](http://www.ine.es/) municipality code: `m_code = int(province) + munic`

 {% highlight csv %}
 # Panda DataFrame groupping by administrative boundaries